Frank Hall (sport shooter)

 Frank Hall (July 8, 1865 – July 31, 1939) was an American sport shooter who competed in the 1912 Summer Olympics.
 He was a member of the New York Athletic Club.

-In 1912 he won the gold medal as member of the American team in the team clay pigeons competition.
-In the individual trap event he finished twelfth.
+In 1912, he won the gold medal as a member of the American team in the team clay pigeons competition.
+He finished twelfth in the individual trap event.

 He was born in Jersey City, New Jersey and died in New York City.